 Note: Thien Phu has closed.
-I have no further information on the place or anywhere who worked there.
+I have no further information.

 Thien Phu is a barber shop set up offering special massages in the capital city of Vietnam.
 Thien Phu is located on Nguyen Phi Khanh street in District 1 and would be easy to miss for anyone not knowing what to look for.
 The street itself looks almost empty and the doors to many places are actually pushed back from the street so that customers have to walk in from the street before they even get to the front.
 Thien Phu is the first hot toc on the left when entering the street from the intersection with Dinh Tien Hoang.